Are you wondering if you can retire at 62 with 300k? If so, you are not alone.

 Does this sound a bit daunting?
 For ease, we have implemented the financial independence number calculation in the retirement budget above.
 The financial dependence number determines how much is enough for you to retire.
 Wither it’s age 62, 65, or any age.

 If your total retirement income exceeds your predicted expenses, you have enough for your retirement.

 If it looks like you’re going to come up short, you need to make adjustments.
 For example, you can find ways to increase your income or cut your spending.

-Suppose you find that you cannot retire at 62 with 300k.
+Suppose you find that you cannot retire at age 62, or at any age, with the 300k.
 What then?
 Well, you can save another few years and retire at 65, or 67.
 Alternatively, work to reduce expenses.

 Its important to have a good sense of what your costs will be so that you can incorporate these costs into your overall pension strategy and plan for them.